shikha1108/notes/technicalTerms.md

 ### Ngnix
 It is a web server.
 Nginx is like a smart traffic manager for websites.
 It efficiently handles lots of visitors, prevent slowdowns, and can speed up websites by serving content quickly.
-And web applications can run smoothly.
+Web applications can run smoothly.

 ### Webserver